joniles/mpxj/mkdocs/docs/howto-read-pwa.md

-# How To: Read Microsoft Project Server projects
+# How To: Read Microsoft Project Server Projects

-## What's in a name?
+## What's in a Name?
 Microsoft Project Server is a project and portfolio management platform built on top of Sharepoint.
 It does not include its own project management application, but rather uses Microsoft Project Professional on the desktop as the main